 “A raging fire swept the south fishpond late last night, completely destroying everything in its path.
 Damage was estimated at $1.50, late reports from the registrar’s office said last night.
-Cause of the fire is as yet undetermined, but Building and Grounds Department authorities said it probably caused by a cigarette being carelessly thrown in the water.
-‘Construction of a new fishpond will be under way about twelve years from Thursday,’ C. Strickland said.”
+The cause of the fire is as yet undetermined, but Building and Grounds Department authorities said it was probably caused by a cigarette being carelessly thrown in the water.
+‘Construction of a new fishpond will be underway about twelve years from Thursday,’ C. Strickland said.”

 1946 — Guards Patrol Housing Area

 “As part of the fire prevention program, two fireguards have been employed to patrol the vicinity in and about the barracks, the apartments, and the trailer area, according to a statement by Colonel Elliott B. Gose, housing director.
 The fireguards’ tour of duty has been organized so that a night fire or a possible cause of the fire will be quickly detected, and it is their duty to arouse nearby residents, sound the alarm, and fight the fire until the fire department arrives.”

 1947 — New Mexico A&M purchases new fire truck

 “Personnel of the buildings and grounds department have been acting as firemen with the truck on at least four calls, but college students and faculty will soon organize a voluntary fire department.
 The college has also recently installed extra fire extinguishers in the trailer, apartment and barracks areas.
 Fire hoses, which are marked for that purpose only, have been given to the proctors of the various areas.”

 1950 — Barracks destroyed at a Greek Residents